Orwell Park School

 Orwell Park School is a day and boarding preparatory school for boys and girls in the village of Nacton on the edge of Ipswich in the English county of Suffolk.
 Founded in 1868 in Lowestoft, the school currently accommodates around 300 boys and girls between the ages of 2½ and 13 years.
 It is a member of the IAPS.

 Present school

-The School is split in to two sections:
+The School is split into two sections: